phalpern/WG21-halpern/task_region_proposal-r2.md

 _Throws_: `task_cancelled_exception`, as defined in [Exception Handling][].

-_Remarks_: The invocation of the user-supplied invocable, `f`, may be immediate or may be delayed until compute resources are available.  `task_run` might or might not return before invocation of `f` completes.
+_Remarks_: The invocation of the user-supplied invocable, `f`, may be immediate or may be delayed until compute resources are available.  `run` might or might not return before invocation of `f` completes.

-`task_run` may be called directly or indirectly from a function object passed to `task_run`.
+`run` may be called directly or indirectly from a function object passed to an enclosing `run`.
 The nested task started in such manner is guaranteed to finish with the rest of the tasks started using the same `task_region_handle` [_Note:_
-An implementation is allowed to join tasks at any point, for example at the end of the enclosing `task_run`. -- _end note_]
+An implementation is allowed to join tasks at any point, for example at the end of the enclosing `run`. -- _end note_]

 [_Example_: